A TTL-based Approach for Content Placement in Edge Networks: Linear Edge Network

-We begin with a linear cache network, i.e., there is a single path between the user and the server, composed of $|p|=L$ caches labeled $1,\cdots, L.$ A content enters the cache network via cache $1,$ and is promoted to a higher index cache whenever a cache hit occurs.
-In the following, we consider the MCDP and MCD replication strategies when each cache operates with a TTL policy.
+We begin with a linear edge network, i.e., there is a single path between the user and the server, composed of $|p|=L$ caches labeled $1,\cdots, L.$ A content enters the edge network via cache $1,$ and is promoted to a higher index cache whenever a cache hit occurs.
+In the following, we consider the MCDP replication strategy when each cache operates with a TTL policy.
+We also consider another replication strategy ``Move Copy Down" (MCD) and relegate our discussion on it to Appendix \ref{mcdmodel-appendix} and Appendix \ref{app-mcd-opt}.